BenjaminBenitez-cmd/magenta-zebra-922bb/content/pages/portfolio/project-4.md

       relativeUrl: true
 layout: project
 ---
 Delivery Pro is another of my personal projects.
 Delivery Pro(Name still not yet finalized) will be a last-mile delivery assistant.

-## The Challenge:
+## The Challenge

 Small companies within the sectors of local delivery may not find it financially feasible to develop an entire suite to assist in the delivery of their products.

-## The Solution:
+## The Solution

 Delivery Pro will solve the local delivery problem.
 It will feature a company dashboard, driver’s application as well as a public API that will enable subscribed companies to integrate their Delivery Pro instance into their existing applications.

-## The Result:
+## The Result

 I am still developing the MVP.
 Stay updated by visiting this section.